-Where the Review Panel recommends and the Title IX Coordinator agrees, that an informal or formal process not be initiated, either after a Complainant's request or if Complainant is nonresponsive, the University may nevertheless take other appropriate steps to eliminate the reported misconduct, prevent its recurrence, and remedy its effects on the Complainant and the University community.
-Those steps may include offering appropriate remedial measures to the Complainant, providing targeted training and prevention programs, and/or providing or imposing other remedies.
-The Complainant may at any time change their mind and decide they may wish to pursue informal or formal resolution.
-The Title IX Coordinator also may request that a report be re-opened and pursued if any new or additional information becomes available.
+When the Director agrees, that an informal or formal process not be initiated, either after a Complainant's request or if Complainant is nonresponsive, the University may nevertheless take other appropriate steps to address the reported misconduct, prevent its recurrence, and remedy its effects on the Complainant and the University community.
+Those steps may include offering appropriate remedies to the Complainant, providing targeted training and prevention programs, and/or providing or imposing other remedies.
+The Complainant may at any time change their mind and decide they wish to pursue informal or formal resolution.
+The Director also may request that a report be re-opened and pursued if any new or additional information becomes available.